 Imagine a buyer looking for 1000 fasteners.
-Upon looking at a local distributor’s website, they can barely find the right item.
+Upon visiting a local distributor’s website, they can barely find the right item.
 Just to make sure they found the right item (and to confirms specifications) the buyer calls the distributor.
 It’s a good thing the order wasn’t placed; the distributor only has 500 fasteners in stock.

 Many distributor websites make a simple shopping experience difficult by failing to address the basics, such as accurate product information, current stock levels, clean interfaces, and sometimes even site performance.
 A well-designed distributor website gets noticed, keeps customers around for longer, and through positive word-of-mouth and SEO, gains more customers that buy more product.

 Today a 2000s Website Won’t Do

 The distribution industry is one of the largest and most varied business sectors.
 It includes wholesalers, resellers, and B2B eCommerce sellers.
 Many smaller distributors, particularly in niche or older industrial segments, still depend on faxes, phone calls, and in-person meetings.
 Never mind personalized catalogs, multiple payment options, or PCI DSS eCommerce compliance.
 Their websites are little more than downloadable manufacturer catalogs and specification sheets.
 As a result, many distributors weren’t prepared when digitization swept the buying world.

 Self-service: a crucial element for a website for distributors

-Today’s B2B buyers don’t want to be sold to, and digitalization trends spurred by COVID19 only enhanced this preference.
+Today’s B2B buyers don’t want to be sold to, and digitalization trends spurred by the pandemic only enhanced this preference.
 McKinsey’s research demonstrates that 39% (an increase of 11% from last year) of B2B buyers want to be able to self serve.
 What’s more, over half of B2B buyers don’t want a salesperson calling them by phone, and a similar number want to avoid in-person meetings.
 As Millennials move into decision-making positions, this trend will continue, and B2B buyers will be more aware of their online experiences.